-FCPS earned the U.S. Environmental Protection Agency's Energy Star Certification for 151 buildings, which is the highest number of Energy Star-certified school buildings in the country.
-FCPS was named a 2018 Energy Star Partner of the Year-Energy Management Award winner.
+FCPS earned the U.S. Environmental Protection Agency's Energy Star Certification for 173 buildings, which is the highest number of Energy Star-certified school buildings in the country.
+FCPS was named a 2019 Energy Star Partner of the Year-Energy Management Award winner.

 FCPS established a partnership with the National Wildlife Federation Eco-Schools USA program.
 Through this program, FCPS' efforts focus on developing student-driven action teams within Eco-Schools across the county.
 These teams work on a variety of environmental topics (pathways) under the Eco-Schools umbrella.
-FCPS has 114 registered Eco-Schools, 15 of which are designated Green Flag status, Eco-Schools USA's highest award.
-Additionally, Lanier Middle School was named a 2018 U.S. Department of Education Green Ribbon School award honoree.
+FCPS has 127 registered Eco-Schools, 15 of which are designated Green Flag status, Eco-Schools USA's highest award.